massam89/Frontend-Development-Industry-Training/week2/assingments/1/Questions.md

   `  inline`

 ## 19. What’s the difference between a flex container and a flex item?
-   ` Some of them are meant to be set on the container (parent element, known as “flex container”) whereas the others are meant to be set on the children (said “flex items”)`
+   ` Some of them are meant to be set on the container (parent element, known as “flex container”) whereas the others are meant to be set on the children (said “flex items”), The direct child elements of a flex container automatically becomes flexible (flex) items.`

 ## 20. How do you create a flex item?
    ` Add display:flex to container`